Nogfel/Data-Engineering-Nanodegree/Data_warehouse_aws/README.md

-# Data Warehouse Creation on S3
+# Data Warehouse Creation on Redshift
 This project consists on creating a Data Warehouse on Amazon Redshift based on metadata collected on songs log files data.
 In order to do that a Redshift Cluster is created using Python SDK and the data is ingested and prepared using Python and SQL.
 The data used in this project is collected from a JSON file and stored in a stage table.
 From there, we insert the data into a star schema composed of fact and dimension tables.
 At the end, the data inserted will be queryed to show that all the steps were executed successfully.

 ## Creating AWS resources